Dr. Allison Robbins

 Location/Building: Utt 211

-Allison Robbins is a musicologist who specializes in Hollywood and Broadway musicals; music, identity, and race in the American West; and American popular music and dance traditions.
-She regularly teaches music-major courses in Western music history; general education courses on music and culture; and at the graduate level, research methods and bibliography.
+Allison Robbins is a musicologist who specializes in Hollywood and Broadway musicals; music in the American West; and American popular music and dance traditions.
+She regularly teaches courses in music history, music and culture, and research methods and bibliography.

-Robbins has published articles in American Music, Journal of the Society for American Music, and Studies in Musical Theatre, and was invited to contribute essays in the forthcoming Oxford Handbook of Improvisation in Dance (ed.
-Vida Midgelow) and Oxford Handbook of Musical Theatre Screen Adaptations (ed.
-Dominic McHugh).
-From 2015-2018, she served as an international partner with the Paris-based Labex Arts-H2H project Musical MC2.
-This three-year project on the film musical resulted in French and English publications and in an ongoing, collaborative digital humanities database of Hollywood musicals.
-Her current research projects focus on Bing Crosby’s performances on film and radio in the 1930s and on female impersonation in World War I American service shows.
+Robbins has published articles in American Music, Journal of the Society for American Music, and Studies in Musical Theatre, and was invited to contribute essays in the Oxford Handbook of Improvisation in Dance and Oxford Handbook of Musical Theatre Screen Adaptations.
+Her current book project focuses on indigenous, settler, and military music traditions in the Great Plains during the nineteenth and early twentieth centuries.